chrisbazley/SF3KtoObj/README.md

 equivalent to signed division rounding toward negative infinity (not zero).
 If the value is greater than 32,767 or less than -32,640 then the 9 least significant bits will be discarded.
-Values greater than 131,071 or less than -130,560 are illegal because they cannot be encoded as an 8 bit value left- shifted by 9 bits.
+Values greater than 131,071 or less than -130,560 are illegal because they cannot be encoded as an 8 bit value left-shifted by 9 bits.

 |  Offset | Size | Data
 |---------|------|-----------------------------------